-Below are descriptions of some of the many opportunities to volunteer for the Garmin Marathon.
+Below are descriptions of some of the many opportunities to volunteer for the Garmin Olathe Marathon.

-Course Monitors Earn up to $20 per volunteer!
+Course Monitors Volunteers can earn up to $10 per intersection!

 Organizing a marathon that is safe and fun takes a lot of assistance from not only the Olathe Police Department but also volunteers.
-Volunteers are needed to help keep the roads clear of vehicles during the race while cheering on participants as they achieve their goals.
+Volunteers are needed to help clean up the finish line after the race, and also keep the roads clear of vehicles during the race while cheering on participants as they achieve their goals.

 - Are you an organization looking for fundraising opportunities?

-- Can you commit at least 10 volunteers to the 2017 Garmin Marathon?
+- Can you commit at least 10 volunteers to the 2021 Garmin Olathe Marathon?

-For groups and organizations, the Garmin Marathon offers a fun volunteering opportunity.
-Qualifying volunteer groups of ten or more will receive $20 for every volunteer** through a grant group program.
-For example, if your group has 20 members register and volunteer, a donation of $400 will be made to your group.
+For groups and organizations, the Garmin Olathe Marathon offers a fun volunteering opportunity.
+Qualifying volunteer groups of ten or more will receive $10 for every intersection covered** through a grant group program.
+For example, if your group has 20 intersections covered, a donation of $200 will be made to your group.

-To request that your group become a GRANT GROUP please complete this form found at this LINK.
+To request that your group become a GRANT GROUP please contact the Garmin Olathe Marathon race director.

-**No one group will receive more than $800.00 in donation monies from the Grant Group Program OR 40 volunteers worth.
+**No one group will receive more than $400.00 from the Grant Group Program or 40 intersections worth.

 ***Volunteer’s must each work at least one (2-4) hour shift to qualify.